Skip to main content

 - Wait until you feel the effect before using more.

-- While you quickly feel the effects from smoked or vaped marijuana, edibles can require up to four hours to take full effect.
+- While you quickly feel the effects from smoked or vaped cannabis, edibles can require up to four hours to take full effect.

 - Start with less than one serving and wait before using more.

-- There’s no way to guarantee safety when putting marijuana in food.
-You can reduce the risk of bacteria and viruses by following safe food handling practices and good hand washing.
+- There’s no way to guarantee safety when putting cannabis in food.
+You can reduce the risk of bacteria and viruses by following safe food-handling practices and good hand washing.
 More information on safe food handling is available through the state health department's training.